-A few times in his theatre review columns he mentioned (and quoted) A Voyage to Arcturus.
+Trewin mentioned Arcturus several times in his theatre review columns throughout his long career as a drama critic.
 I’ve collected those I can find below.

 I cannot guess how many people read “A Voyage to Arcturus” in these days: I hope that numbers do read it.
 The late David Lindsay’s book was put on recently as a sound-radio play, to the pleasure of all who have taken that journey, with Maskull, across Tormance, and who have found themselves haunted permanently by the people and the appearance of an extraordinary world.
 I mention it now because, while listening to “Love’s Labour’s Lost” at Stratford-upon-Avon, I remembered oddly the region of Matterplay, the valley, fertile beyond belief, in which “it looked as if life-forms were being coined so fast by Nature, that there was not physical room for all.”

 Similarly, on the lawns of Shakespeare’s Navarre one feels that there is not time for the dramatist to say what he wishes.
 Phrase passes upon phrase...